Bighorn River canyon in Montana

 Best flows

 Use USGS 06287000 below Yellowtail Afterbay for the current release trend.
-Moderate stable releases support technical nymph and dry-fly work; higher releases move the plan toward boat-based drifts and safer edges.
+Moderate stable releases support technical nymph and dry-fly work.
+Higher releases move the plan toward boat-based drifts and safer edges.

-When to skip
+When to leave

 Local plan